pixelpost/pixelpost/ReadMe.txt

 -------------------------------------------------------------------------
 INFORMATION
 -------------------------------------------------------------------------
-To find information about PixelPost, the installation and configuration, read the files in the directory: /doc !!!!!!
+To find information about Pixelpost, the installation and configuration, read the files in the directory: /doc !!!!!!

 There you will find all information: